WebOrigami/docs/src/content/language/templates.md

 ## Traverse into data

-Inside a template, you can use slash-separated paths to traverse into data.
+Inside a template, you can use expressions to traverse into data.

 ```yaml
 # teamData.yaml